 A student and volunteer of Colombia Immersion, he stumbled upon the school by pure internet magic.
 Arjun searched for schools with work exchange programs, and Colombia Immersion appeared – voilà!

 Colombia Immersion offers accommodation and discounted classes to people interested in volunteering their talents to work on needed projects at the school via their Work Exchange Program.
 Colombia Immersion is constantly growing and there is a need for motivated volunteers to help out.
-Find out more about the school’s work exchange programs here.

 On his experience at Colombia Immersion, Arjun said he has really enjoyed his time, but getting to the school from Santa Elena every day was a struggle, “I live far away, and to get the most out of the school, you probably need to live closer.”
 He also remarked on the unique feature of the school, “They don’t have desks.
 I’ve never been to a school without desks,” he joked.